Vilmos Nagy de Nagybaczon: Between World Wars

 The career of Major Vilmos Nagy continued its uninterrupted rise following the collapse of the short lived Socialist Republic, as he was reassigned to the general staff of the newly formed Royal Hungarian Army.

 Between 1927 and 1931, he served as the commanding officer of the 1st Mounted Infantry.
-This was followed by his appointment as chief adjutant to the Commander in Chief of the military forces.
-On 1 May 1934, he was promoted to Colonel, and assigned command of the Quartermaster Corps.
-Then, on 1 May 1937 he was promoted to Brigadier General, and in the following year, was assigned the command of the 1st Mounted Infantry Corps.
+This was followed by his appointment as chief adjutant to the commander in chief of the military forces.
+On 1 May 1934, he was promoted to colonel, and assigned command of the Quartermaster Corps.
+Then, on 1 May 1937 he was promoted to brigadier general, and in the following year, was assigned the command of the 1st Mounted Infantry Corps.

 Following the First Vienna Award concerning Slovakia, he commanded the forces occupying the city of Košice (Hungarian: Kassa).
 Within a short while and on a temporary basis, he was assigned to be the Inspector General of the Infantry.
-Within a year, in March 1940, he was appointed as the commanding officer of the 1st Hungarian Army, and two months later, he was promoted to the rank of Major General.
+Within a year, in March 1940, he was appointed as the commanding officer of the 1st Hungarian Army, and two months later, he was promoted to the rank of major general.

 Following the Second Vienna Award, in September 1940, he led the 1st Hungarian Army into the city of Marosvásárhely (Târgu Mureş).
 His responsibilities included strengthening the borders of the re-conquered territory, and overseeing the distribution of food supplies to the population at large.

-In a completely unexpected move on 31 March 1941, the High Command retired him with the rank of Lieutenant General, and at this point it seemed that the military career of Vilmos Nagy of Nagybaczon has ended.
+In a completely unexpected move on 31 March 1941, the High Command retired him with the rank of lieutenant general, and at this point it seemed that the military career of Vilmos Nagy of Nagybaczon had ended.